tinkertank-de/frisbee/README.md

 # another microcontroller?

 yes, why not.
-it's plug and play like a [Makey Makey](https://makeymakey.com/), it's easy to reprogram like the [Micro:bit](https://microbit.org//), it's cheap like an [Arduino Nano](https://store.arduino.cc/collections/most-popular/products/arduino-nano-every-with-headers) and it's capable of running micropython for super fast and compile-free programming.
+it's plug and play like a [Makey Makey](https://makeymakey.com/), it's accessible with alligator clamps and easy to reprogram like the [Micro:bit](https://microbit.org//), it's cheap like an [Arduino Nano](https://store.arduino.cc/collections/most-popular/products/arduino-nano-every-with-headers) and it's capable of running micropython for super fast and compile-free programming.
 Aaaaand it's got a super sweet RG-Bee-LED shining through the pcb for instant feedback. (reverse mounted neopixel LED)

 # comparison sheet